Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

 ## Create catalog ##

-Now we'll create the catalog and table which use later in the next steps.
+Now we will create the catalog and the table which we will use later in the next steps.

-To create catalog we must execute.
+To create the catalog we must execute.

 ```
     > CREATE CATALOG highschool;
 ```
-The output must be.
+The output must be:

 ```
 CREATE CATALOG highschool;